MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ### Hashtables

 One of my most popular posts is the one I did on [hashtables][hashtables].
-One of the use cases for a `hashtable` is to be a lookup table. that's an alternate approach to a common pattern that a `switch` statement is often addressing.
+One of the use cases for a `hashtable` is to be a lookup table.
+That's an alternate approach to a common pattern that a `switch` statement is often addressing.

 ``` powershell